Schinzel/web-blocks/src/main/kotlin/io/schinzel/page_elements/component/README.md

 ## Features
 - A grid based system based on Bootstrap
-- A page consists of a set of modular standalone page-elements.
+- A page consists of a set of modular standalone page-elements
-- Each page-element has it's own endpoint
+- Each page-element has its own endpoint
 - The page-elements can update themselves independently of the page
-- A publish-subscribe system where a page-elements can notify is subscribers that they should update themselves.
+- A observer-pattern system where a page-elements can notify is observing page-elements that they should update themselves
 - Instant Updates.
 The HTML and JS files are read from the source folder.
 This means that changes to these files will be reflected instantly in the application without the need for a hot reload.
-- Template engine
+- A template engine

 ## Template Engine
 - Variables can be passed to the template engine.
-In the file variables to be replaced with values have the syntax `{{variableName}}`
+In the file variables to be replaced with values have the syntax `{{variableName}}`.
 - Template files can include other template files.
 The syntax for this is `{{include:fileName.html}}`.
     - Include files can contain include files.
 There is a maximum depth of 10 levels of include files, as to avoid infinite loops.